NTUC IncomeShield Panel Doctor: What You Need To Know

 • Up to 365 days of post-hospitalisation follow-up, provided the inpatient procedure is performed by a panel doctor.
 This helps ensure your treatment and recovery are both medically and financially supported.

 Seeing a non-panel doctor may still be an option, but it typically means higher out-of-pocket payments, reduced benefits, and no access to pre-authorisation services.
+Want to check if Dr. Darryl Lim is on your NTUC Income panel list?
+See our full guide to the NTUC Income list of panel doctors.

 How Does the Pre-Authorisation Process Work?